 - Stimulants or methamphetamines – Ritalin, Adderall, Vyvanse

 - Sedatives – Xanax, Ambien, Valium

-While many other classes of drugs are typically used because of their propensity to induce euphoria or an altered state, the classes above are the most common because their medical utility makes them attainable and they are available in large volumes.
+While many other drugs are typically used because of their propensity to induce euphoria or an altered state, the classes above are the most common because their medical utility makes them attainable, and they are available in large volumes.

 Treating Prescription Drug Addiction

 One of the biggest challenges facing a prescription drug addiction treatment center is the sense of denial that many people addicted to prescription drugs have regarding their relationship with the drug.
 Many will cling to the belief that they take the drug as a medicine.
 That it’s to treat what it was initially prescribed for, even if the condition is gone.

 At a certain point, prescription drug addiction is an illness that needs treatment.
 This is true even when people have a legitimate illness but resist changing medications or dosages because they have become addicted to the way the drug makes them feel.

 Many feel like they are doing nothing wrong because they hold a prescription for the medication on a doctor’s orders and may never have used illegal drugs in their entire lives.
 The toughest obstacle to overcome is often to get these individuals to admit that they have a problem, which is the first step at a successful prescription drug addiction treatment center in Bend, OR.